-When a student is approved for a medical leave of absence either in the first or second module of a semester, he or she is charged full tuition for that semester.
-In the module of their last semester, he or she is not charged tuition (only fees) since the student is making up coursework that was paid for in a previous semester.
+When a student is approved for a medical leave of absence either in the first or second module of a semester, they are charged full tuition for that semester.
+In the module of their last semester, they are not charged tuition (only fees) since the student is making up coursework that was paid for in a previous semester.

-The student would pay the entire fall semester (summer rotation, May - August and fall rotation, August - November) tuition when he or she returns and then would not pay for their last rotation in summer (May-August) because he/she would be making up the summer rotation in the next academic year.
+The student would pay the entire fall semester (summer rotation, May - August and fall rotation, August- November) tuition at the beginning of the module they are in attendance and then would not pay for their last rotation in summer(May-August) because they would be making up the summer rotation in the next academic year.